 Dental Crowns in San Jacinto, CA

-A dental crown restores a tooth's shape, size, and strength.
-It fully encases the visible portion of your tooth or dental implant.
-Once it is permanently bonded in place, only a Dentist or Specialist can remove it.
+A dental crown (also called a tooth cap) restores a tooth's shape, size, and strength.
+It fully encases the visible portion of your tooth.
+Once it is permanently bonded in place, only a dentist or specialist can remove it.

 If a natural tooth-colored porcelain crown is chosen, our CEREC® CAD/CAM treatment gives patients a completed permanent crown in just one office visit.
-Other types of crowns require two office visits.
+Other types of crown require two office visits.

-A crown may be prescribed by your Dentist to:
+A tooth cap may be prescribed by your dentist to: